Flamehead-Labs-Ug/Flame-Audio-AI/README.md

 1. **Create or Select an Agent**: Choose an existing agent or create a new one
 2. **Configure Settings**: Adjust model settings, system prompt, and vector store parameters
-3. **Choose Documents**: Select which documents the agent can access for context
+3. **Choose Documents**: Select a specific document the agent should focus on
 4. **Start Chatting**: Engage in conversation with the AI about your transcribed content
 5. **Manage Sessions**: Save multiple chat sessions and switch between them